-By a contractor working through a one man Limited Company, or Personal Service Company (PSC), you can invoice the client, pay yourself a minimal salary’ and take the rest of the payment as dividends so that you can reduce tax payments and NICs.
+As a contractor working through a one-man Limited Company, or Personal Service Company (PSC), you can invoice the client, pay yourself a minimal salary’ and take the rest of the payment as dividends so that you can reduce tax payments and NICs.

 If your end client deems your role to be Inside IR35, the fee payer (either the end client or the agency) will be responsible for deducting PAYE tax and NIC from your earnings.
 Contractors do however have 45 days to appeal this decision from when they receive the original determination.

 (If deemed inside of IR35) Oyster can introduce you to our Umbrella partner Champion Contractors who can run you a bespoke financial illustration to highlight the benefit of working through an umbrella company.
-Champion will discuss with you the ability to offset your work expenses against your tax and other benefits that can ensure that your take home pay is greater than working though us as your agency directly.
+Champion will discuss with you the ability to offset your work expenses against your tax and other benefits that can ensure that your take-home pay is greater than working through us as your agency directly.